gabrielalao/gabrielalao/README.md

 ## React, Next.js,  React Native, Angular, Vue, Node.js & Express.JS

-Experienced ecommerce Developer with over 12 years of expertise in developing and integrating marketplace applications.
+Experienced Javascript Developer with over 12 years of expertise in developing and integrating web applications.
 Proficient in modern web technologies and platforms, with a strong background in full-stack development, API integration, and performance optimization.
 Demonstrated ability to lead projects, streamline operations, and enhance customer experiences.
 Seeking a role to leverage my skills in building robust e-commerce solutions.

-Skilled in PHP, Drupal, JavaScript, HTML, CSS, TypeScript, React, Next.js,  React Native, Angular, Node.js, GraphQL, Sass, Bigcommerce, HTML5, CSS3 and flutter; with a passion for continuous learning and staying up-to-date with emerging technologies.
+Skilled in JavaScript, HTML, CSS, TypeScript, React, Next.js,  React Native, Angular, Node.js, GraphQL, Sass, Bigcommerce, HTML5, CSS3 and flutter; with a passion for continuous learning and staying up-to-date with emerging technologies.

 ## Technical Skills